OWASP/samm/v2.0/beta/core/verification/v-architecture-assessment.md

 ## Maturity 1 - Identify application and infrastructure architecture components
 ### Benefit
+Identifying components on the software and supporting infrastructure helps developers understand the architecture, interfaces and how to secure them.

 ### Activity
 Identify application and infrastructure architecture components.
 Create a simplified view of the overall architecture.
 Typically, this should be created based on project artifacts such as high-level requirements and design documents, interviews with technical staff, or module-level review of the code base.